MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

       ![Assign a category to an uncategorized meeting](./images/pexp-assign-category.png)

-   * After you categorize a good sample of related meetings for all the categories you want to evaluate, you can select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings in the whole dataset based on the sample categorizations.
+   * After you categorize a good sample of related meetings for all the categories you want to evaluate, you can select **Auto-Categorize Full Dataset** for .csv datasets, or **Auto-Categorize Meetings** for blob storage datasets, and the template will automatically assign a category to all meetings in the whole dataset based on the sample categorizations.

       ![Auto-categorize the dataset](./images/pexp-refine.png)

    > [!Note]
-   > After you use **Auto-Categorize Full Dataset** on a dataset that’s source is a .csv file, the analysis changes to read-only and you cannot add new or change categories or re-categorize any of the meeting data in this dataset for this analysis.
-If you want to change the categories or how meetings are categorized, you can use **Refine Categorization** or just create new analysis by repeating these steps.
+   > After you auto-categorize a dataset that’s source is a .csv file, the analysis changes to read-only and you cannot add new or change categories or re-categorize any of the meeting data in this dataset for this categorization.

-6. If you want to add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis, and then repeat these steps to add or change the categories.
+6. To add or change categories for a categorization, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis, and then repeat these steps to add or change the categories.

 ## Email activity analysis